 Whether you purchase one ticket and keep all prizes to yourself or join forces with 99 other people to purchase 100 tickets and split all prizes, your expected value does not change.
 There is no mathematical advantage in either case, assuming you have infinity years for the math to work out and provide you with an equal return over the long run.

 Most people I know don’t have infinity years to play the lottery, and that’s why I believe syndicates are a good idea.
 The odds of winning the jackpot are so long, and the payouts are so extreme that it’s worth teaming up with other people to lower the odds and still earn a significant payout.

-For most normal people who play the lottery, there really isn’t that big of a difference in the improvement of quality of life between winning $2.5 million and winning $250 million.
-Yes, we would all instantly choose the bigger amount if given the choice, but the fact is both would drastically change your financial situation forever.
+For most normal people who play the lottery, there really isn’t that big difference in the improvement of quality of life between winning $2.5 million and winning $250 million.
+Yes, we would all instantly choose the larger amount if given a choice, but the fact is both would drastically change your financial situation forever.